botter-nidnul/botter-nidnul.github.io/AArch64_Urbit_Static_Binaries.md

 These binaries have been placed into an [APT repository](Urbit_AArch64_APT_Repository.md) for easy installation and upgrades on debian derived linux distributions.

+The latest version is always pointed to from https://botter-nidnul.github.io/latest_redirect.html

 Available from [my Urbit github fork](https://github.com/botter-nidnul/urbit/releases/tag/urbit-v1.2-aarch64).

 ```